NutritionalLungImmunity/PAI/cpp/README.md

 ## Test

-The script `test_pai.py`:
+The script `test_paipp.py`:

-- Runs the `jPAI.jar` simulation with two different sets of inputs
+- Runs the `PAIpp` simulation with two different sets of inputs
 - Captures its tabular output
 - Checks key quantities at specific iterations (0, 180, 360, 720, 1440, and.
 2045):
   - **Aspergillus** (column 2)